weikaih04/Synthetic-Detection-Segmentation-Grounding-Data/README.md

 # 📦 Installation

-*Notice*: We provide only minimal guidance for the core parts of the codebase for: image composing, relighting and blending, and referring expression generation.
-The full documentation (with an accompanying arXiv paper) covering additional tasks and case studies will be released soon.

 ## Environment Setup
 Follow the steps below to set up the environment and use the repository:
 ```bash